GENUKI Maintainers' Pages

 The genuki.org.uk server runs a type of Unix operating system, which means that file names are case sensitive.
 Be aware of this when editing your web pages because Windows does not require case sensitive file names and what might work on your own computer, might not work after uploading.

 File name suffixes

-The genuki.org.uk server is configured so that it accepts filename suffices of .shtml, .html and .htm for web page pages written in html.
-You are recommended to use .shtml as the suffix as that indicates it is html with Server Side Includes.
+The genuki.org.uk server is configured so that it accepts filename suffices of .shtml, .html and .htm for web page pages written using HTML.
+You are recommended to use .shtml as the suffix as that indicates it is HTML with Server Side Includes.
 If you don't use SSI it is still better to have a .shtml suffix as you may want to use it in future, and changing it at that point changes the URL which leads to broken links.

 Any FTP application that supports secure FTP (SFTP) can be used to upload to (or download from) GENUKI, including WinSCP, Filezilla, WS-FTP (on a PC) or Transport (on a Mac).
 However, in the examples that follow, WinSCP is used.